 Again, it is advisable to include unauthorised absences within the absence policy / HR handbook.

 Unpaid leave means that an employee does not need to be paid for the time they take off.
-Leave may be unpaid if the absence is not covered by statutory sickness leave, paid annual leave, or other permitted time off (e.g. bereavement, maternity or paternity leave).
+The leave might be unpaid if the absence is not covered by statutory sickness leave, paid annual leave, or other permitted time off, such as bereavement, maternity, or paternity leave.